-The material presented in this paper is based upon work supported by the National Science Foundation (NSF) under grant number CNS 1932529, ECCS 2020289, the Air Force Office of Scientific Research (AFOSR) under grant number #FA9550-21-1-0411, the National Aeronautics and Space Administration (NASA) under grant numbers 80NSSC20M0229 and AWD-000577-G1, and University of Illinois Urbana-Champaign under grant number STII-21-06.
-Marco Caccamo was also supported by an Alexander von Humboldt Professorship endowed by the German Federal Ministry of Education and Research.
-Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of the sponsors.
+The material presented in this paper is based upon work supported by the National Science Foundation (NSF) under grant no. CNS 1932529, ECCS 2020289, the Air Force Office of Scientific Research (AFOSR) under grant no. #FA9550-21-1-0411, the National Aeronautics and Space Administration (NASA) under grant no. 80NSSC20M0229, AWD-000577-G1, and University of Illinois Urbana-Champaign under grant no. STII-21-06.
+Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors and don't necessarily reflect the views of the sponsors.